ITU-BDSA23-GROUP22/Chirp/docs/report.md

 WHICH LICENSE WE CHOSE

 ## LLMs, ChatGPT, CoPilot, and others
-**LLM usage**
 Throughout the project LLM usage has been kept to a minimum, only used to ask quick questions about syntax for either C# code og advice for how to set up 3rd party tools such as Azure and Docker.
-**ChatGPT**

 Towards the end, however, when finishing the test suite, a lot of different libraries were used and ChatGPT was a great help to understand the basics and provide tips for how to fetch certain necessary components using different methods for separate elements.
 Here, the use of ChatGPT was used in a way to gain quick and easy access to information, instead of having to learn whole libraries one could ask for very specific guidance.
+Using the tool this way greatly sped up the deployment of tests as the responses were clear and helpful, and gathering the knowledge ourselves would have taken longer.

+A small sidenote is that specifically ChatGPT is not 100& up-to-date and will sometimes give vague or misleading answers with solutions that are outdated.
+However, these outdated answers were used to guide us towards the correct answers and implementations